Instant Runoff (IRV) voting system (Executive summary)

 elect candidate X in preference to candidate Y, even though

-based on the IRV votes, Y is pairwise-preferred over X (and over everybody else too)
+Y is pairwise-preferred over X (and over everybody else too)

-by an arbitrarily-huge supermajority of
+by an arbitrarily-huge supermajority of the voters.

-This appears to have happened in
+and appears to have happened in

-both the Peru 2006 election
+both the Peru 2006 presidential election

 (but less dramatically; merely a "55% majority" rather than a "huge supermajority" was

-thwarted) and the Chile 1970 election
+thwarted) and the Chile 1970 presidential election

 (this time with about a 2:1 ratio supermajority being thwarted).